Franziska Neumann is the owner of FZK Franziska, a creative agency that helps design-oriented clients grow and steward their online presence.

 My biggest piece of advice?
 Just try.
 Find a way to write emails that feel natural to you.
 Maybe that means filling the page with images or writing just two sentences before linking to a blog post.

 And if you’re still really struggling, don’t be afraid to outsource your writing to a digital agency that specializes in that kind of thing.
-Our team helps our design-oriented clients get their ideas out of their heads and onto paper the computer screen, whether it’s a casual check-in email or a full-fledged sales funnel.
+Our team helps design-oriented clients get their ideas out of their heads and onto paper, whether it’s a casual check-in email or a full-fledged sales funnel.

 The most important thing is to build your email list and provide value, whenever you have value to give!
-It’s the best way to stay relevant in your audience’s mind and to make sure you can always keep in touch with the most important people in your design business.
+It’s the best way to stay relevant in your audience’s mind and ensure you are keeping in touch with the most important people in your design business.